-Enter the text as follows, and press CTRL/Z when you are finished.
-(CTRL/Z is displayed on the terminal as 2Z, but the characters 2Z do not become part of the file.)
-If you make a mistake on a line before you press the RETURN key, you can press the DELETE key to correct it.
+Enter the text as follows, and press Ctrl/Z when you are finished.
+(Ctrl/Z is displayed on the terminal as ^Z, but the characters ^Z do not become part of the file.)
+If you make a mistake on a line before you press the RETURN key, you can press the DELETE key to correct it, or use any line editing keys described in Table 1-1.

+'''

-Although I have been a jogger for (RET) more than eight years, I did not (RET) enter any road races until 1985, (RET) (CTRL/2) \$
+Although I have been a jogger for <RET>

+more than eight years, I did not <RET>

+enter any road races until 1989. <RET>

+<Ctrl/Z>

+'''